New York's Roosevelt Hotel to close after nearly 100 years due to the coronavirus pandemic

 (CNN) — Since 1924, the Roosevelt Hotel has been a witness to history.

-The New York landmark was the election headquarters for Gov. Thomas Dewey when he incorrectly announced he defeated Harry Truman in the 1948 presidential election.
+The New York City landmark was the election headquarters for Gov. Thomas Dewey when he incorrectly announced he defeated Harry Truman in the 1948 presidential election.
 It has served as the backdrop for movies such as "The Irishman" and it helped start a New Year's Eve tradition.

 A fixture of the Manhattan skyline, the hotel boasts elegant architecture and is minutes away from Times Square and Grand Central Terminal.